mkieblesz/local-workspace/README.md

 ### Tasks for this repo

+* log timing from eval.sh script
 * test ultimate from start
 * write script which checks for requirements
 * implement celery targets and add them to ultimate targets in main makefile
 * ensure cold cache is loaded in cms upon start (perhaps wait until it does)
 * implement rest of test targets
 * implement rest of make targets if any left
-* write benchmark tests which will time running all commands (timing can be logged to a logs/command_log from scripts/eval.sh script)
+* write benchmark tests which will time running all commands
 * sanity check script of running application
 * make it work on mac